A Guide to Kravice Waterfalls in Bosnia & Herzegovina

 When you reach the bottom, you land right next to one of the lakeside restaurants.
 If you keep walking straight past the restaurant, there will be a pop-up changing stall with curtains if you want to get into your swimwear.

 Continue on and you will see a narrow bridge that will lead you across the water.
 Head over the bridge and you will find a collection of cafes with scattered seating.
 There is one in particular that we chose to make our home base because it had the best unobstructed waterfall views, but all of the cafes appeared to be offering the same menu.

-We got comfortable at a cafe table, enjoyed a Bosnian beer and ate our food that we had picked up at a bakery on the way in.
+Once we finally made our way to a seat in front of Kravice Waterfalls, we got comfortable at our cafe table, enjoyed a Bosnian beer and ate our food that we had picked up at a bakery on the way in.
 This place was a lot crazier than I expected—people everywhere, nothing was really organized—but none of that mattered much because the scenery was so amazing.

 I spent most of my time sitting along the side of the lake admiring the picture-perfect scene.
-This was honestly one of the most incredible, jaw-droppingly beautiful natural wonders that I've ever laid my eyes on in person.
+This was honestly one of the most incredible, jaw-dropping, beautiful natural wonders that I've ever laid my eyes on in person.
 I don't know how else to put it into words, so I'll let the pictures speak for me—even though it's hard for pictures to completely do this place justice.

-I really want to emphasize how awesome this experience was.
-The waterfall is a natural wonder that any human with a heartbeat would appreciate.
-If you are traveling anywhere in Croatia or Bosnia & Herzegovina, I urge you to try and find time to visit Kravice Waterfall —you will not regret it!
+I really want to emphasize how incradible this experience was.
+Kravice Waterfalls is a natural wonder that any human with a heartbeat would appreciate.
+If you are traveling anywhere in Croatia or Bosnia & Herzegovina, I urge you to try and find time to visit Kravice Waterfalls—you will not regret it!